 We obtained an understanding of the Group's credit policy, credit assessment procedures and basis for determination of ECL.
-We evaluated the reasonableness of management's estimates and judgements applied in the ECL calculation including the adjustments for forward-looking information.
+We evaluated and challenged the reasonableness of management's estimates and judgements applied in the ECL calculation including the adjustments for forward-looking information.
 We assessed the completeness and accuracy of historical and other information used in calculating the ECL.
-We traced the repayments made during the financial year to supporting documents and obtained written confirmations for all loans and advances as at 31 December 2023.
+We checked that the scheduled principal and interest repayments for the current financial year have been met by checking payments received during the year and obtained written confirmations for all loans and advances as at year end.